 Cameron was concerned that his dyslexia might affect his chances of joining us as an apprentice.
 Six months on, he’s learning new skills every day as part of our construction team.

 I first thought about apprenticeships when I was at college.
-I’d finished my first year and although I was enjoying it, I decided that the best pathway for me personally was to learn whilst working.
+I'd finished my first year and although I was enjoying it, I decided that the best pathway for me personally was to learn while working.
 I came across an advert for a Canal & River Trust apprenticeship in my local area.
 I started the ball rolling and was extremely lucky to get an interview.

 It was then that I realised most companies' apprenticeship application processes include a range of tests before the interview, called psychometric tests.
 I understood what these tests were for – allowing the company to build a picture of how I work and what I'm about.
 But I must admit, I struggled with them.

 I tried to the best of my ability, but being timed and reading paragraphs under pressure to complete the questions.
 Let's just say they're not my strengths.
 I didn't have any training at school or college on how to get a job, let alone on psychometric tests or the different stages of interviews.
 I felt completely out of my depth.
 I'm not very technical, in fact you could say I'm ‘old school'.
 I prefer talking and meeting people.
 So these tests were a new challenge and a life lesson.